| |

 - lpszProxyPassword

-- A pointer to the password used to authenticate the client on
+- The password used to authenticate the client on

 the proxy server.
 Not all proxy servers require this information;